slaclab/sdf-docs/business-model.md

 banking mechanism that keeps track of the number of hours each group spends on each SLURM partition.

-In addition, S3DF will provide some number of hours on several of the SLURM partitions to all groups, independently of their contributions.
+In addition, S3DF will be able to provide some number of hours on several of the SLURM partitions to all groups, independently of their contributions.
 Talk with us if you need SLAC-funded hours for your group.

-As for the interactive pools, contributing groups can purchase dedicated resources for long running services and for the real-time and fast-feedback stages.
+Contributing groups can also purchase dedicated resources for long running services and for the real-time and fast-feedback stages in the data flow.

+### Hardware

+In order to mininimize the variety of hardware we need to support, contrubuting groups will be able to only select models from a fixed menu.
+This menu will include one or two models of CPU servers, a low-end GPU, one high-end GPU, one flash-based server, and one spindle-based JBOD model.
+This menu will be updated ~annually to reflect changes in technology.

 ## Overhead

 All contributions will fund the actual hardware plus 15% overhead for spares, installation and infrastructure costs.
 The S3DF team decides how to spend the overhead.
-The overhead is not due for large deployments which include the entire infrastructure, including spares, installation labor, racks, cables, and network devices.
+The overhead is not due for deployments that fund the entire infrastructure - that entails spares, installation labor, racks, cables, and network devices.